anionDev/Adame/ReadMe.md

 - Start-/Stop the docker-container according to the configuration-file
 - Saves the state of the application inside the docker-container in a git-repository
 - Automatically configure a basic intrusion-detection-system for the network-traffic of the docker-container
+- Automatically export log-files of the managed application

 ## Reference